cagov/caldata-mdsa-training/docs/data-transformation/dbt.md

 - **Establish a house style:** CI checks can enforce various code formatting rules and conventions that your team has agreed upon.

 We have set up your project repository so that PRs cannot be merged to `main` unless these checks pass.
 This can sometimes feel annoying!
-At the end of the day, however, CI/CD checks shouldn’t feel painful or like a box-checking exercise: they are rather intended to be a routine and helpful part of the development process.
+At the end of the day, however, CI/CD checks shouldn’t feel too painful or like a box-checking exercise: they are rather intended to be a routine and helpful part of the development process.
-Ultimately, experience has shown that effective use of CI/CD greatly speeds up the development process.
+Ultimately, experience has shown that effective use of CI/CD greatly speeds up development.

 #### Continuous Deployment (CD)